loganjhennessy/get-zip-codes/README.md

 # Get Zip Codes

-Simple command-line utility that wraps the [zipcodeapi](https://www.zipcodeapi.com) to get a list of zip codes for a given city, state combination.
+Simple command-line utility that wraps [zipcodeapi's](https://www.zipcodeapi.com) Location to Zip Codes endpoint to get a list of zip codes for a given city, state combination.
 The result can be stored as a `.json` file and/or writen to Google Cloud Datastore.
 Either way, all output is written to stdout.

 ## Installation